 After almost three years of work, the pier on Los Muertos Beach was inaugurated with fireworks, music, and fun, on January 4th, 2013.

-The pier, designed by the winning architect of the Mexican Biannual Architecture Prize, José de Jesús Torres Vega, is one of the centerpieces of an ambitious Downtown Puerto Vallarta renewal program that includes a series of important projects in and around the city.
-These now add sparkle to the main existing attractions for both local and international visitors.
+The pier, designed by the prize-winning architect of the Mexican Biannual Architecture Prize, José de Jesús Torres Vega, is a centerpiece of an ambitious Downtown Puerto Vallarta renewal program, that includes a series of important projects in and around the city center.
+These now add sparkle to the existing popular attractions for both local and international visitors.

 In this case, the pier has become an important attraction for Francisca Rodríguez street and the surrounding areas and both the streets and pedestrian access has been improved.

 There have been two previous incarnations of the pier, the first one was a wooden one with iron underfooting where luxurious floating hotel ships such as Princess Patricia, Italia and Fairsea, that would anchor there with tourists much to the pride and amazement of the locals.

 "Princess Cruises began in 1965 when founder Stanley McDonald chartered Canadian Pacific Limited's Alaska cruise ship Princess Patricia for Mexican Riviera cruises from Los Angeles during a time when she would have usually been laid up for the winter.
 However, Princess Pat, as she was fondly called, had never been designed for tropical cruising, lacking air-conditioning, and Princess ended her charter in favor of a more purpose-built cruise ship Italia." (read more).